Large-format 4k displays: A love story

 1. It’s really nice to look at editor/IDE/reference materials in a tall window on a big 4k screen alongside other windows where you’re making changes or monitoring progress/output.

-2. It’s similarly really nice to do your editing/change work on a 1080p full-screen window and have output on part of your 4k, along with other things you might be cheecking like e-mail or chat.
+2. It’s similarly really nice to do your editing/change work on a 1080p full-screen window and have output on part of your 4k, along with other things you might be checking, like e-mail or chat.

 3. A 3840x2160 4k monitor is essentially 4x 1080p monitors in 2x2 alignment on a single panel, and I found it more convenient to manage my workflow on a single panel than on separate physical monitors.
 I feel strongly that a 4k monitor needs to be large-format to be useful in this way, at least 40”; I now believe 43” to basically ideal for me.